astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment user list

 Searches for users on a given Deployment.
+Use the optional flags to find specific users based on their name, email, or ID.

 ### Usage

-`$ astro deployment user list USERS <flags>`
+`$ astro deployment user list --deployment-id=<deployment-id> <flags>`

 ### Flags